metaDMG-dev/metaDMG-cpp/README.md

 # Introduction

-metaDMG-cpp is a fast and efficient method for estimating mutation and damage rates in ancient DNA data.
-It relies on a commonly used alignment files formats bam/sam/sam.gz and can calculate degree of damage from read data mapped against a single as well as multiple genomes.
+metaDMG-cpp is a fast and efficient method for estimating mutation and damage rates in ancient DNA data, especially from ancient metagenomes.
+It relies on commonly used alignment file formats bam/sam/sam.gz and can calculate the degree of damage from read data mapped against a single as well as multiple genomes.
 It is especially relevant for data where data have been mapped against multiple reference genomes or to speed up analysis for damage estimation for a single genome.

-Possible modes for running.
-Program is utilizing mdz field of the aux part of reads and is therefore reference free.
+There bisaclly 3 possible modes for running metaDMG.
+In all cases the program utilises the MD:Z field of the aux part of reads and is therefore reference-free.

 1. Basic single genome analysis with one overall global estimate.
-Similar to mapdamage1.0 and mapdamage2.0.
+Similar to the mapdamage2.0 programme (./metaDMG-cpp getdamage --run_mode 0).

-2. Basic eDNA or metagenomic (e.g. multiple genome) analyses.
-Output is a damage estimate per reference, taxonomic name or accession no.
+2. Basic metagenomes (e.g. multiple genome alignments) analyses.
+Output is a damage estimate per reference, taxonomic name or accession no that includes all alignments without an LCA analysis (./metaDMG-cpp getdamage --run_mode 1).

-3. Integrating a Least Common Ancestor algorithm gives the opportunity to retrieve    specificity of alignments for the analyses.
+3. Integrating a the Least Common Ancestor algorithm (ngsLCA) which gives the opportunity to retrieve damage estimates for alignments classified to the given taxonomic levels (./metaDMG-cpp lca).

-For all analyses output is a binary '.bdamage.gz' file, that can be accessed with the 'metadamage print' functionality.
+For all analyses the output is a binary '.bdamage.gz' file, which contains substitution matrix that can be accessed read with the (./metadDMG printugly)' functionality.

 # Installation